claununez/biosurvey/README.md

 environmental and geographic conditions in a region when designing survey systems that allow sampling of most of its biodiversity.

+### Status of the project

+At the moment we have completed the three main modules of the package.
+We have made modifications to the original list of products, which have helped us to improve the package functionality.
+The package is fully functional and almost ready for submission to CRAN.

+All commits made can be seen at the
+<a href="https://github.com/claununez/biosurvey/commits/master" target="_blank">complete
+list of commits</a>.

+Following you can find a brief description of this R package, as well as general descriptions of how to use it.

 <br>

 ## Package description